-Everything in life requires habit and rituals, which become a part of who you are over time through conscious repetition.
+Everything in life requires habits and rituals, which become a part of who you are over time through conscious repetition.

 Being yourself is a myth.
-I challenge you to be your BEST self you can possibly be.
+I challenge you to be the BEST self you can possibly be.

 It all starts the minute you decide to do it.
 And that is all within your control.